 Having just finished my Bachelor of Laws in the University of Reading in the United Kingdom, I decided to not immediately pursue a legal career, unlike most fellow graduates.
-Instead, here I am in New York, delving into a subject that is certainly far from, but not completely unrelated from law.
+In New York, I delved into a subject that is certainly far from, but not completely unrelated from law.
 Three years of small town living in Reading has taught me much, from studying without distraction, to living the authentic British experience.
-Now, I look forward to returning to my urban roots, in an environment similar to my hometown of Hong Kong, and bringing everything that I’ve learnt so far to this degree.
+Returning to my urban roots, in an environment similar to my hometown of Hong Kong, I brought together everything that I’ve learnt so far in this degree.
 Outside of academics, it’s likely that you’ll see me in a bar listening to good vinyl, or a dance studio trying not to break a limb.
 But above all, I’m always up for a good beer and a conversation.

 - LL.B., Law, University of Reading, 2013-2016